 Details Impact Mitigation Change to risk in last 12 months Incorrect reading of the cycle Under / over allocation to specific sectors could reduce fund / property performance.
-We have been established for over 55 years and have multi cycle experience.
+We have been established for over 57 years and have multi cycle experience.
 Lessons learned in previous cycles have helped shape our investment strategy.
 We are long term holders of commercial property and do not actively trade our portfolio for short-term capital gains.
-Detailed due diligence is carried out on each asset and individual business plans are produced with performance forecast monitored to ensure target returns are being achieved.
+Detailed due diligence is carried out on each asset and individual business plans are produced which include performance targets.
+These performance targets are monitored on a continuous basis to ensure that forecasted returns are delivered.
 We have a Responsible Investment Strategy and sustainability targets to ensure our investment portfolio continues to perform in line with the changing investor, regulatory and occupier demands and climate-related risks.
 This includes our pathway to net zero carbon, which is already influencing our approach to development and asset management.
 We measure, monitor and report on various sustainability metrics in our annual Responsibility Report and through our participation in the Global Real Estate Sustainability Benchmark.
-This should help to minimise any significant reductions in valuations when considering the updated RICS guidance.
 Our investment strategy is always under review and updated annually.
 We adjust our risk profile based on our experience, and internal & external research on the market.
 The Investment Strategy is approved by the Investment Committee and the Board.
-INCREASE HIGH MEDIUM LOW
+STABLE HIGH MEDIUM CON